styx-static/styx/readme.md

 The purely functional static site generator in Nix expression language.

+## Features

+Among others, styx have the following features:

+## Easy to install

+Styx has no other depency than nix, if nix is installed `nix-env -iA styx` is all that is required to install.

+## Multiple content support

+Styx support content in markdown, asciidoc and nix.
+Styx also provides some special tags that can be used in markup language to add an introduction or to split a markup file in multiple html pages.

+## Embedded nix

+Nix can be embedded in markup files!
+For example a youtube video can be embedded in a mardown file like this:

+## Handling of sass/scss

+Upon site rendering, styx will automatically convert sass and scss files.

+## Template framework

+The generic-template theme provide a template framework that can be leveraged to easily create new themes or sites.
+Thank to this a theme like hyde consists only in about 120 lines of nix templates.

+## Configuration interface

+Styx sites use a configuration interface a la NixOS modules.
+Every configuration declaration is type-checked, and documentation can be generated from that interface.

+## Linkcheck

+Linkcheck functionality is available out of the box, just run `styx linkcheck` to run linkcheker on a site.

+## Themes

+Styx support themes.
+Multiple themes can be used, mixed and extended at the same time.
+This make it very easy to adapt an existing theme.
+Official themes can also be used without any implicit installation, declaring the used theme(s) in `site.nix` is enough!

+## Documentation

+Styx fetaure complete documentation that can be viewed at any time by running `styx doc`.
+A very unique feature of styx is that it can generate the documentation for a particuliar site with the `styx site-doc`, this documentation consists of used themes documentations, rendered pages list url and more.

 ## Install

 Use nix-env to install styx, or nix-shell to just test without installing it: